-1 - This is the local cost share that must be documented per project.
-After each project documents this share (per breakdown within tasks), disbursement of funds will be at a 1:1 ratio up to the maximum grant award identified per project.
+Fochnotes: 1 - This is the local cost share that must be documented per project.
+After each project documents this st-a s (per breakdown within tasks), disbursement of funds will be at a 1:1 ratio up to the maximum grant award identified per project.
 2 - See Exhibit D, Standard Conditions regarding reimbursement of withheld retention amount.